Key facts

 Admissions information

-Finally, Deakin is committed to admissions transparency.
-As part of that commitment, you can learn more about our first intake of 2022 students (PDF, 804.3KB) - their average ATARs, whether they had any previous higher education experience and more.
+Learn more about Deakin courses and how we compare to other universities when it comes to the quality of our teaching and learning.
+We're also committed to admissions transparency.
+Read about our first intake of 2024 students (PDF, 793KB) – their average ATARs, whether they had any previous higher education experience and more.

 Recognition of prior learning

-If you have completed previous studies which you believe may reduce the number of units you have to complete at Deakin, indicate in the appropriate section on your application that you wish to be considered for Recognition of Prior Learning.
+If you have completed previous studies which you believe may reduce the number of units you have to complete at Deakin, indicate in the appropriate section on your application that you wish to be considered for Recognition of prior learning.
 You will need to provide a certified copy of your previous course details so your credit can be determined.
-If you are eligible, your offer letter will then contain information about your Recognition of Prior Learning.
-Your Recognition of Prior Learning is formally approved prior to your enrolment at Deakin during the Enrolment and Orientation Program.
+If you are eligible, your offer letter will then contain information about your Recognition of prior learning.
+Your Recognition of prior learning is formally approved prior to your enrolment at Deakin during the Enrolment and Orientation Program.
 You must bring original documents relating to your previous study so that this approval can occur.

-You can also refer to the Recognition of Prior Learning System which outlines the credit that may be granted towards a Deakin University degree.
+You can also refer to the recognition of prior learning (RPL) system which outlines the credit that may be granted towards a Deakin University degree.

 Fees and scholarships